duckdb/ducklake-web/manifesto/index.md

 ---
 layout: default
+title: "The DuckLake Manifesto: SQL as a Lakehouse Format"
 subtitle: An integrated data lake and catalog format
 description: DuckLake delivers advanced data lake features without traditional lakehouse complexity by using Parquet files and your SQL database.
 It’s an open, standalone format from the DuckDB team.
 body_class: manifesto